 sudo add-apt-repository ppa:elementary-os/daily sudo add-apt-repository ppa:elementary-os/os-patches sudo add-apt-repository ppa:elementary-os/testing sudo add-apt-repository ppa:mpstark/elementary-tweaks-daily sudo apt update sudo apt dist-upgrade sudo apt install elementary-theme elementary-icon-theme elementary-default-settings elementary-desktop

 sudo add-apt-repository ppa:elementary-os/daily sudo apt-get update sudo apt-get install elementary-desktop

 7. GNOME Flashback (Ubuntu Classic/GNOME Panel)

-Gnome Flashback is basic and classic desktop environment, which gives a pure taste of old Ubuntu system.
+Gnome Flashback is a basic and classic desktop environment, which gives a pure taste of the old Ubuntu system.
 It’s lightweight and fast.
-Basically, it’s based on early version of the Ubuntu.
+Basically, it’s based on an early version of Ubuntu.